27 June 2024

 Everything.
 This’d mean sins we’ve confessed… and not.
 That’d mean sins we probably don’t even realize we’ve committed, so we never repented of ’em.
 That’d also mean sins we’re not so sure even are sins.
 And while karma may demand such sins tip the scales of justice in the wrong direction, and send us to hell, grace means they don’t.

 Yeah, I know other Christians are gonna insist we repent all our sins.
 As we should!
 I’m not saying we shouldn’t.
-I’m only saying God’ll still forgive us if we overlook those other sins.
+I’m only saying God’ll still forgive us if we unintentionally overlook those other sins.
 But not these three.
 These are make-or-break sins.
 Ones we should never commit in the first place—but if we do, we do still have Jesus.
 1Jn 2.1 If you stumble into blaspheming the Holy Spirit, repent immediately.
 Till then, you don’t get your usual blanket forgiveness of grace, because these make-or-break sins mean you’ve cut yourself off from grace altogether.

 Other Christians are gonna gracelessly say no; once you commit these sins you’re totally boned.
 And other Christians are gonna go overboard and say they’re no different, no less forgivable, than any other sins.
-But I’m pretty sure if they were no different than other sins, they wouldn’t get the extra-special highlight in scripture… and if committing them absolutely doomed us, we wouldn’t get all the verses in scripture which tell us God can forgive all.
+But I’m pretty sure if they were no different than other sins, they wouldn’t get the extra-special warnings in scripture… and if committing them absolutely doomed us, we wouldn’t get all the verses in scripture which tell us God can forgive all.
 So there’s how I sort ’em out.
 Take or leave it.

 Am I saying cessationists are doomed?
 Only when they claim present-day miracles, without exception, without obeying the apostles’ instructions to test stuff but just offering a prejudiced judgment against ’em, are devilish across the board.
 If they insist on saying the works of the Spirit are the works of Satan, yes I am.
-If you think that’s harsh of me… you do realize they’re calling the Holy Spirit “Satan.”
+If you think that’s harsh of me… you do realize they’re calling our beloved Holy Spirit “Satan.”
 What else are we supposed to conclude?

 But if they repent, God is gracious.